spsforks/SCons-scons-wiki/EiffelStudioTool.md

 ### Example Usage

-The following SConstruct assumes that you have created "app.ecf" with 3 targets:
+The following SConstruct is an example of how to use the EiffelStudioTool.
+This example assumes that you have previously created an EiffelStudio configuration file called `app.ecf` that has 3 targets:

 * **gobo** to precompile the Gobo library.
 * **app** to build an executable named "app" without any precompiled libraries.